ALTIBASE/Documents/How to Use 3rd Party for Altibase/eng/Spring Data JPA User's Guide for Altibase.md

 #### 1. Create Spring Boot Project

-Click File -> New -> Spring Starter Project and define the project setting information.
-Insert relevant information such as Name, Group and Package and click Next.
+Click File -> New -> Spring Starter Project and fill in the project information such as name, group and package.
+Then, click Next.

 <img src="Images/JPA/new_spring_starter_project_window.png"/>

 #### 2. Add Spring Starter Project Dependencies

 Spring Starter Project Dependencies is a set of essential libraries required to use certain features in Spring Boot.
-Select Spring Data JPA and add Lombok to make writing the sample code easier.
+Select Spring Data JPA and add Lombok to write the sample code easier.

 <img src="Images/JPA/new_spring_starter_project_dependencies.png"/>

 #### 3. Click Finish

-When Finish button is clicked, Progress is enabled and related libraries are downloaded.
+When Finish button is clicked, Progress is enabled and relevant libraries are downloaded.
 After creating the project, the user can see the dependency libraries are added in build information file.
 The image below shows an example of Maven type's project, pom.xml.

 <img src="Images/JPA/pom_xml.png"/>